Pinyin Zhou logo Pinyin Joe's

 Chinese Fonts in Windows 7

-Windows 7 includes the same set of Chinese fonts offered in Vista.
-I have a page full of actual examples of Windows 7 Chinese fonts for you, but first I thought I should list the font names as you will find them in many menus.
+Windows 7 and Vista include the following Chinese fonts.
+I have a page full of actual examples of Windows 7 and Vista Chinese fonts for you, but first I thought I should list the font names as you will find them in many menus.
 In some programs you will see the same names with an "@" sign in front of them: those are the "vertical"/rotated versions.

 Supported by Chinese (PRC) keyboards, including MSPY: